FairwindsOps/insights-plugins/README.md

 * `e2e` contains logic for e2e tests
 * The remaining folders are one folder per plugin

+## Changelog
+Navigate to our charts repo to see the [latest changes to the Insights Agent Helm Chart](https://github.com/FairwindsOps/charts/blob/master/stable/insights-agent/CHANGELOG.md).

 ## Contributing

 PRs welcome!
 Check out the [Contributing Guidelines](CONTRIBUTING.md) and